 - You are on the safe side now start with the methods below.

-Windows 10 Optimizations for Division 2
+Windows 10 Settings for The Division 2

 Update Windows 10